alezanna-unitn/calisthenicshpe/README.md

 # calisthenicshpe
-Zed &amp; MediaPipe solutions for tracking Calisthenics static poses.
+Zed &amp; MediaPipe python solutions for tracking Calisthenics static poses.
 Helpful to Judges during competitions.

 Idea: Track 3 points on the athlete's body: shoulder, hip and ankle, connect them with a line and see if this line breaks, rises or lowers compared to how it should be performed, following the guidelines of the competition regulations in question.